How to get Business from my Website – 5 tips to getting a better return from your website

 5. Engage – Be present when customers browse the website and offer real time response or online chat etc. Let visitors know that you are there and ready to be of service, just like a bricks & mortar store.
 An instant chat pop up (on the first visit only) would let people know you are there for them.
 If you move visitors to shop online, they may spend more time in your online store, because they can do it at home.

 Your web presence is more than just having a website.
 It includes your company Facebook page and activities.
-It includes your Linkedin company page and activities, Twitter, Instagram and Google My Business.
+It includes your Linkedin company page and activities, Twitter, Instagram and Google Business Profile.
 Anywhere you appear on the web.

 How do I get more business from my Website and my overall web presence